nithindampetla/StackOverflow_Assessment/README.md

 # StackOverflow_Assessment

-This is an iOS assessment for HCA and I used swiftUI to develop logic for this requirement.
+This repo contains SwiftUI logic for an assessment for HCA.

-I was asked to make an API call to StackOverflow and fetch the questions that:
+This project is responsible to make an API call to StackOverflow and fetch the questions that:
  - Have an accepted answer, and
  - contain more that one answer.